edgenai/edgen-client-python/README.md

 ## Handling errors

-When the library is unable to connect to the API (for example, due to network connection problems or a timeout), a subclass of `openai.APIConnectionError` is raised.
+When the library is unable to connect to the API (for example, due to network connection problems or a timeout), a subclass of `edgen.APIConnectionError` is raised.

-When the API returns a non-success status code (that is, 4xx or 5xx response), a subclass of `openai.APIStatusError` is raised, containing `status_code` and `response` properties.
+When the API returns a non-success status code (that is, 4xx or 5xx response), a subclass of `edgen.APIStatusError` is raised, containing `status_code` and `response` properties.

-All errors inherit from `openai.APIError`.
+All errors inherit from `edgen.APIError`.

 ```python
 import edgen